Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

 The parse trees of the strings in the collection are not maintained explicitly.
 However, we have access to the following pointers and functions, among others, which allow us to efficiently navigate through them.
 First, we can get a pointer to the root of $\PT(T)$ for any string $T$ in the collection.
 Given a pointer $P$ to some node $v$ in $\PT(T)$ we can get $\deg(v)$ and pointers to the parent of $v$, the $k$-th child of $v$ and the nodes to the left/right of $v$.

-Let us now briefly explain how the dynamic data structure of~\cite{ods} processes a substitution in $T$ at some position $i$, that yields a string $T'$.
-First, the context insensitive decompositions of $T[\dd i-1]$ and $T[i+1 \dd ]$ are retrieved.
+Let us now briefly explain how the dynamic data structure of~\cite{ods} processes a substitution in~$T$ at some position $i$, that yields a string $T'$.
+First, $\C(T[\dd i-1])$ and $\C(T[i+1 \dd ])$ are retrieved.
 These, together with the new letter at position $i$ form a layer of $\PT(T')$.
 The sequence of the labels of the nodes of this layer can be expressed as a sequence of $\cO(\log n)$ symbols and powers of symbols.
 Then, only the portion of $\PT(T)$ that lies above this layer needs to be (implicitly) computed, and the authors of~\cite{ods} show how to do this in $\cO(\log n)$ time.
-In total, we get $\PT(T')$ from $\PT(T)$ through $\cO(\log^2 n)$ insertions and deletions of nodes and layers that consist of consecutive siblings.
+In total, we get $\PT(T')$ from $\PT(T)$ by performing the following update in each level $h$ of the parse tree: a fragment of $T_h$ of the form $A^a U B^b$, where $A$ and $B$ are letters of $T_h$ and $U$ is a fragment of length $\cO(\log n)$ is replaced by a fragment of $T'_h$ of the same form.
+In the parse tree view, over all levels, we have $\cO(\log^2 n)$ insertions and deletions of nodes and layers that consist of consecutive siblings.

+Note that the described substitution process can be seen as the processing of a deletion followed by a processing of an insertion --- insertions and deletions of letters in $T$ can also be processed analogously in $\cO(\log n)$ time.
+These also result, for each level $h$, in the replacement of a fragment of $T_h$ of the form $A^a U B^b$, where $A$ and $B$ are letters of $T_h$ and $U$ is a fragment of length $\cO(\log n)$ with a fragment of $T'_h$ of the same form.